 Why the Law of Adultery Was Scrapped

 Supreme Court is the apex institution of the justice delivery system.
 There must be strong reasons in support of scrapping the law of adultery in the Indian Penal Code.
 Section 497 of IPC is no more an offence.

 The reasons in support are:

 1. In the law of adultery, a phrase is used “without the consent or connivance of the husband.”
-This phrase implies that the husband dominates over woman.
-It would be the decision of her husband that with whom she may perform sexual intercourse.
+This phrase implies that the husband dominates over the woman.
+It would be the decision of her husband with whom she may perform sexual intercourse.
 It denotes as if the husband is having right over his wife’s mind and body.
 If the husband has given his consent, then the other person performing sexual intercourse with his wife is not guilty of adultery.

 2. The law of adultery does not give rights to the other wife, whose husband has done the act of adultery.
 She can’t prosecute her husband under section 497 of the Indian Penal Code.
 This section only enables an aggrieved husband to make the other man culprit.
 Section 497 is silent on the part of the other man’s wife.

 3. Section 497 is a gender-biased law.
 It restricts a female’s sexual sovereignty but not of a man.

 4. Right to life under Article 21 of the Indian Constitution also includes one’s own way of living until it harms any other person’s life.
 Sexual orientation is one’s own individual choice, and it can’t be treated as a crime.

 5. Any provision or law which strikes or attacks the dignity of a woman can’t be ignored.
 It has to get struck down.
 “The Husband is not the master of the wife.”

 So, the Indian Penal Code no more contains a provision or law of adultery.
 A woman is no more the property of her husband.
 The union of marriage is a bond of soul and togetherness.
 If one dominates over the other, there can never be equality in a relationship.